omonimus1/SEM_group_project/use-cases/use-case-8.md

 #USE CASE: 8 Information about population to be accessible.
 ##CHARACTERISTIC INFORMATION
 ###Goal in Context
-As a development team we would like to provide the following information for the overall population of the world, of a continent, of a region, of a country, of a district and of a city being accessible to the data analysts so that they can use the data for research and reports.
+As a *development team* we would like to *receive the information about the population of the world, of a continent, of a region, of a country, of a district and of a city* so that *the data analysts can use the data for research and reports*.
 ###Scope
 Organisation.